pyinvoke/invoke/sites/docs/concepts/invoking-tasks.rst

 #.
 Both followups get triggered: ``test``, ``notify``, ``build``, and another ``notify``
 #.
 Only one gets triggered, as early as possible: ``test``, ``notify``,
    ``build``.
-(Earlier versions of Invoke that didn't use a DAG ended up accidentally selecting this option!)
+(Earlier versions of Invoke that didn't use a DAG ended up unintentionally selecting this option!)
 #.
 Only one gets triggered, as late as possible: ``test``, ``build``,
    ``notify``.

-If you guessed option 3, you're right - due to how we build the DAG ("A follows up with B" tends to get turned around into "B depends on A"), ``notify`` ends up not being able to run until both ``build`` and ``test`` have executed.
+If you guessed option 3, you're right - due to how we build the DAG, we rephrase everything (including followups) as temporary dependencies, and end up adding a reference to ``notify`` which has ``test`` and ``build`` as dependencies.
+Therefore, it runs once, and only after those two tasks have executed.
 Happily, this is typically what's desired.

 .. note::
     Option 1, "I really wanted ``notify`` to run after *both* tasks!", is another example of when *not* to use the dependency tree.
-That case is a job for simple, explicit invocation of ``notify`` at the end of one's task bodies.
+That case is a job for explicit invocation of ``notify`` at the end of one's task bodies.